ImmrBhattarai/PDF-Chatbot-AI-Foundary/README.md

 - Indexing, semantic search and model groundness
 - Deploying chatbot endpoints
 - Using endpoints in local host for a live chat environnment andexperience.

+## What was my experience with this project?
+Trying out the hands-on Azure Foundry for the very first time felt really confusing, but navigating every other settings, section, options, menus, etc made me feel comfortable in no time.
+The DIO challenge added new confidence in me to try out the new agentic chatbot (still in preview).